steveklewis/cog-funcs/what_cogfuncs.md

 1. Introverted Feeling - programmer comfort
 1. Extraverted Thinking - systems
 1. Extraverted Feeling - collaboration

+Again, these are not definitions for the cognitive functions themselves.
+But they act as a representative sample of aspects we find within a software project that puts a little more meat on the bones of the actual definitions.

 ## Relationships Between Cognitive Functions Manifest as Tradeoffs